Indonesia travel guide 2023

 Transportation costs in Indonesia can vary depending on how much time you want to spend on a plane, ferry or bus.
 If you plan your trip around some of Indonesia’s major cities, however, transportation can be very affordable.
 For example, in a country known for its public transportation marvels, Jakarta offers free bus rides with pre-paid cards (called an E-ticket); that can be bought at most convenience stores.
 Trains are also cheap and offer both luxury and economy cabins; however they don’t run as frequently as buses so keep that in mind if you need something more timely.
 For more distant cities like Yogyakarta, try finding a private transfer service online like GoJek to get around cheaper than cabs and Uber rides!

-The Cheapest Times to Visit Indonesia
+Best Time to Visit Indonesia

 If you’re looking for the most affordable options to fly to Indonesia and stay at an Indonesian hotel, consider these dates: